mrhollen/KnowledgeGPT/README.md

    go mod tidy
    ```

-   This will download the necessary dependencies, primarily `modernc.org/sqlite`.
+   This will download the necessary dependencies, primarily `modernc.org/sqlite` and `github.com/joho/godotenv`.

 ## Configuration